redstone-dart/redstone_mapper/README.md

 to build a `Validator`:

 * `NotEmpty`:
-    * If the value is a String, verify if it's not null, empty, or contains only spaces.
+    * If the value is a String, verify if it isn't null, empty, or contains only spaces.
-    * If the value is an Iterable, verify if it's not null or empty.
+    * If the value is an Iterable, verify if isn't null or empty.
-    * For other values, verify if it's not null.
+    * For other values, verify if it isn't null.
 * `Range`:
     * If the value is numeric, verify if it's within the specified range.
     * If the value is a String or an Iterable, verify if its length is within the specified range.